splunk/splunk-ansible/roles/splunk_noah/README.md

 `splunk.pass4SymmKey` value is also present, the pre-auth path writes it using `no_log` so existing deployments retain their current behavior.

-Search-head cluster settings remain in the search-head lifecycle role.
-This role only writes their first-start configuration before splunkd starts, which lets the existing SHC commands verify or form the cluster without an unnecessary configuration restart.
+Search-head cluster formation is deliberately shared rather than implemented inside this Noah role.
+The common Linux SHC pre-start task writes the stable member and replication configuration while splunkd is stopped for both classic and Noah deployments.
+Classic mode also writes its Cluster Manager peering;
+Noah mode writes only the Noah search-client settings here.
+The later SHC commands form and verify the cluster without scheduling duplicate restarts.